yesnik/linux-guides/nginx/config.md

 See [docs](https://nginx.org/en/docs/http/ngx_http_core_module.html).

 - `client_max_body_size 32m;` - Sets the maximum allowed size of the client request body
+- `listen: 80 default_server;` - The `default_server` parameter, if present, will cause the server to become the default server for the specified `address:port` pair.

 ## Nginx config examples